masteringmodernpayments/book/callbacks.md

 We skip Devise's `authenticate_user!` before filter because Stripe is obviously not going to have a user for our application.
 Then, we make our own `before_action` that actually parses out the event and does the work of preventing replay attacks.
 This involves just creating a `StripeEvent` record, which validates that the `stripe_id` is unique.
 If the event doesn't validate it's not unique, move on.
 If the event *is* valid but doesn't save, it must be a problem on our end.
 Maybe the database is full.
 In any case, return a 400 so that Stripe will retry later.
 If everything goes smoothly we ask Stripe for a fresh copy of the event and then deal with it.

-`create` is where all the action happens. `event_method` will generate a symbol.
+`create` is where all the action happens. `event_method` will generate a method name.
 If we've defined a private method of that name, call it with the event as the argument.
 If the handler doesn't throw an exception let Stripe know that we handled it by returning a success code.
 This setup lets us easily handle the events we care about by defining the appropriate handler while ignoring the noise.

 We also need to set up a route to this controller.
 In `config/routes.rb`: